-Fire, water damage… These inconveniences can occur during a rental.
-So how do you react when disaster strikes?
+Fire, water damage… These problems can occur during the rental period.
+So how do you deal with them ?

 1. Check your insurance contract

-As a homeowner, you are normally covered by a comprehensive home insurance for your holiday home.
+As a homeowner, you are normally covered by a comprehensive home insurance for holiday accommodation.
 This contract includes two clauses:abandonment of recourse or waiver of recourse.

 These clauses specify whether or not the owner, and therefore the insurance company, will be able to claim payment from the holidaymaker.

-Concerned about your rental and your customers?
+Concerned about your rental property and your customers?
 Opt for comprehensive home insurance with waiver of recourse.
-This is the only way to ensure that the holidaymaker is covered for third-party liability, fire and water damage.
+It’s the only way to ensure that holidaymakers are covered for civil liability, fire and water damage.

 2. For tenants

-If you had tenants at the time of the loss, it’s up to them to take out comprehensive home insurance.
-Their contracts include a so-called “vacation ” clause for rentals.
+If you had tenants at the time of the loss, it’s up to them to take out comprehensive homeowner’s insurance.
+Their contract includes a “holiday” clause for rentals.

 You can check with your tenant beforehand whether this clause is included in their contract.
-Note that if the clause is absent, tenants can take out temporary home insurance (1 to 90 days) to cover them during their stay.
+If the clause is absent, you can take out temporary home insurance (1 to 90 days) to cover you during your stay.
 It works like comprehensive insurance and is very inexpensive.